reframejs/reframe/readme.md

 For example, the command `reframe eject server` ejects the server code:
 [Around 30 lines of code](/plugins/server/startServer.js)
 are copied from Reframe's codebase and added to your codebase.
-Allowing you to change the server code to add API endpoints, change the server config, change the server entirely, use a process manager, etc.
+Allowing you to modify the server code to add API endpoints, change server config, change server entirely, use a process manager, etc.

 There are several eject commands that you can apply one by one and progressively as the need arises.

 If you run all eject commands then you effectively get rid of Reframe.